markosluga/kolla-fountain/backup/README.md

 `FAILED! => {"action": "mysql_user", "changed": false, "msg": "(1064, \"You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'BINLOG MONITOR ON *.* TO 'backup'@'%'' at line 1\")"}`

-### Enable backups via globals.yml:
+### Deploy Xena and enable backups via globals.yml:

 `enable_mariabackup: "yes"`

+If you have deployed Xena allready and you can just reconfigure globals.yaml and run:

+`kolla-ansible -i INVENTORY reconfigure -t mariadb`

+If you are deploying a new deployment just redeploy with:

+`kolla-ansible -i ~/multinode deploy`

+Wait till deployment completes.

+## Backup

-* To perform a full backup, run the following command:
+To perform a full backup, run the following command:

 `kolla-ansible -i INVENTORY mariadb_backup`

+This will create a mariadb_backup

 ## Restore